top of page

 Rinse them thoroughly with cold water until it runs clear.

 Warm the oil or ghee on medium-low heat in a medium pot.
 Add the mustard seeds and cumin seeds and let them cook for about a minute until the seeds start to lightly brown - be careful not to burn them.
-Then, add the ginger and ground coriander and ground turmeric.

 Have water boil on the side (in a kettle or a separate pot) and ready to be used.